Infinity (comic book): Part 6 - "Amber"

-The Avengers, the Guardians of the Galaxy, and Agent Brand and her personnel retake the Peak while Starbrand devastates the majority of the enemy fleet with his power, forcing the survivors into a retreat.
-In Necropolis the Illuminati confront Supergiant and an enslaved Gladiator, and she is defeated after Lockjaw teleports her to an uninhabited world along with an anti-matter bomb that Maximus detonates.
+The Avengers, the Guardians of the Galaxy, and Agent Brand and her personnel retake the Peak.
+At the same time, Starbrand devastates most of the enemy fleet with his power, forcing the survivors into a retreat.
+In Necropolis, the Illuminati confronts Supergiant and an enslaved Gladiator, and she is defeated after Lockjaw teleports her to an uninhabited world with an anti-matter bomb that Maximus detonates.
 Captain America, Captain Marvel, the Hulk, Hyperion, and Thor confront Thanos and his Black Order in Orollan.
-Corvus Glaive is killed by Hyperion, but Thanos and Proxima Midnight put the Avengers on the brink of the defeat.
-Ebony Maw turns on his master and manipulates Thane into putting Thanos and Proxima Midnight into a state of "living death", freezing them in amber.
-In the aftermath, the heroes and their allies pick up the pieces and rebuild in their own way, while the Illuminati continue to secretly find ways to prevent the impending death of the multiverse, with Thanos and Proxima Midnight in their custody.
+Hyperion kills Corvus Glaive, but Thanos and Proxima Midnight put the Avengers on the brink of defeat.
+Ebony Maw turns on his master and manipulates Thane into putting Thanos and Midnight into a state of "living death", freezing them in amber.
+In the aftermath, the heroes and their allies pick up the pieces and rebuild, while the Illuminati continue to secretly find ways to prevent the impending death of the multiverse, with Thanos and Midnight in their custody.
+Maw departs with Thane, intent on turning him into something far worse than Thanos.